Alauddin-24434/Social-Media-Website/README.md

-# Social Media Backend Server
+# Social Media Backend and frontend

 This repository contains the backend server code for the Social Media Website project.